What are Tax Treaties?

 The US United Kingdom Income Tax Convention was first established in 1975.
 The entire convention goes on for 51 pages.
 It also includes post-ratification updates as late as the 1980s.
 Like many tax treaties, it outlines goals created to help citizens of both countries avoid double taxation, whether we’re talking about an American living in the UK or the reverse.
 The tax treaty benefits both American and UK expats.

-Sometimes even using both the Foreign Earned Income Exclusion (FEIE) or the FTC is still not enough.
+Sometimes even using the Foreign Earned Income Exclusion (FEIE) or the FTC is still not enough.
 For example, the US and the UK both handle pensions slightly differently.
-Situations like this are precisely why a tax treaty is needed.
+Situations like this are precisely why a tax treaty is necessary.
 In addition to helping with pension taxation, the US UK tax treaty also addresses tax evasion, income taxes, and capital gains taxes between the two countries.

 Watch for these Two Key US UK Tax Treaty Points